YouSee/sparklybot/README.md

 There's an experimental docker image ready for CI testing on dockerhub: ```docker pull renegus/spark```

-An example of how to use it can be found in test folder: [CircleCI config](.circleci/config.yml)
+An example of how to use it can be found in here: [CircleCI config](.circleci/config.yml)

 Remember when running tests on CI you need to specify environment variable ```PXSCENE_PATH```